mfjack/api-node/README.md

 ## 🚀 Deploy

-Para deploy em produção:

-1. Configure as variáveis de ambiente no seu provedor
+For production deployment:

+1. Configure environment variables in your provider
-2. Execute `npx prisma migrate deploy`
+2. Run `npx prisma migrate deploy`
-3. Inicie com `npm start` (adicionar script se necessário)
+3. Start with `npm start` (add script if needed)

----

-**Desenvolvido com ❤️ usando as melhores práticas de desenvolvimento**